LucasGA94/LucasGA94/README.md

 # 👋 Hi, I’m Lucas Galán Arenas (@LucasGA94)
-## Network & UNIX Systems Administrator | Junior DevOps
+## Network & UNIX Systems Administrator

 ### About Me
 I'm a systems administrator specialized in Linux environments, with a strong focus on scalable, secure infrastructure and DevOps practices.
 I'm passionate about learning and constantly improving my skills in system administration, containerization, and infrastructure automation.
 I'm always eager to contribute to open-source projects that enhance system security and efficiency.